Canadian cops to punish drunk drivers with Nickelback tunes

 Story highlights

-- The Canadian police department sent out the warning on its Facebook page
+- A Canadian police department sent out the warning on its Facebook page

-- A constable says the department doesn't actually hate the band
+- The department doesn't actually hate the band, a constable says

 (CNN)Talk about cruel and unusual punishment!